ravir4/DevOpsInsights/index.md

 To use {{site.data.keyword.DRA_short}}, you must add it to a toolchain.
 Many toolchain templates already include {{site.data.keyword.DRA_short}}.
 Be sure to also [add it to your {{site.data.keyword.Bluemix_notm}} org as a service](/docs/services/reqnsi.html) so that you can see information about {{site.data.keyword.DRA_short}} and access some of the toolchain templates that include it from your {{site.data.keyword.Bluemix_notm}} dashboard.

-In addition, IBM runs Developer and Team Insights against a large number of the most successful open sources projects on Github.
-Visit [DevOpsInsights.io](http://devopsinsights.io/) to see their development and team data.
+In addition, IBM runs Developer and Team Insights against many of the most successful open sources projects on GitHub.
+Go to [DevOpsInsights.io](http://devopsinsights.io/) to see their development and team data.

 ## Adding DevOps Insights to a toolchain
 {: #catalog}